juniorrojas/algovivo/README.md

 </html>
 ```

-This example imports the compiled ES6 module `algovivo.module.min.js` and loads the compiled WASM `algovivo.wasm` from [jsDelivr](https://www.jsdelivr.com/).
-If you want to serve these files on your own, you can download them from the [build](./build) directory.
+The code above imports the compiled ES6 module `algovivo.module.min.js` and loads the compiled WASM `algovivo.wasm` from [jsDelivr](https://www.jsdelivr.com/).
+To serve these files from your own server, you can download them from the [build](./build) directory.

 ## muscle commands